DIAGNijmegen/auc23-baseline/README.md

 <a id="training"></a>
 ### Training
-To run training on SOL, you can run the following command:
+To run training, run the following command:
 ```
-~/c-submit --require-gpu-mem="11G" --gpu-count="1" \
-    --require-mem="30G" --require-cpus="4" \
-    --priority=low luukboulogne 9603 168 \
-    doduo1.umcn.nl/universalclassifier/training:latest uc_train_on_sol.sh \
+bash uc_train.sh \
-    /mnt/netcache/bodyct/experiments/universal_classifier_t9603/data \
+    /path/to/data \
     3d_fullres ClassifierTrainer $TASKID $FOLD
 ```
 for `$FOLD` in [0, 1, 2, 3, 4].

 Notes:
-- Please make sure to run `uc_train_on_sol.sh` and not `uc_train.sh`! `uc_train.sh` does not first copy the training data to the node on which you are running, so training will be a lot slower.
-It can slow down I/O for other SOL users as well.
 - See `uc_train.py` for argument options and descriptions.
 - If you already trained the fold, but the validation step failed, run the validation step using the --validation_only flag.

 <a id="inference"></a>
 ### Inference
-To run inference on SOL, you can run the following command:
+To run inference, run the following command:

 ```
-~/c-submit --require-mem=30g --require-cpus=$NUMCPUS \
-    --priority=low luukboulogne 9603 168 \
-    doduo1.umcn.nl/universalclassifier/training:latest uc_predict.sh \
+bash uc_predict.sh \
-    /mnt/netcache/bodyct/experiments/universal_classifier_t9603/data \
+    /path/to/data \
     -i /path/to/input_images \
     -s /path/to/input_roi_segmentations \
     -o /path/to/output \